migtools/oadp-non-admin/docs/design/nab_and_nar_status_update.md

 ## NonAdminBackup and NonAdminRestore Status

-The `status` field of NAB and NAR objects contains the following fields:
+The `status` field of NAB and NAR objects contains the following fields, which are updated by NAB and NAR controllers:
 - `phase`
 - `conditions`
 - `veleroBackup` for NAB and `veleroRestore` for NAR, which contains name, namespace and status of the related Velero object.

-which are updated by NAB and NAR controllers.
+- `queueInfo` contains estimatedQueuePosition, which is best effort estimation of the position of the NAB/NAR in the Velero queue.

 Any reconciliation function that depends on data stored in the `status` field must ensure it operates on the most recent version of that field from the cluster before proceeding.